-Stakeholders can also play an important role in the dissemination events, including by attending themselves, promoting the events and recruiting other participants, and/or by serving as a chair/moderator or commentator at an event.
-It is expected that each stakeholder will attend at least one dissemination.
+Stakeholders can also play an important role in dissemination events, including by attending themselves, promoting the events, recruiting other participants, and/or serving as a chair/moderator or commentator at an event.

-CP communications coordinators can help NPs to develop strategic data release plans in conjunction with stakeholders, to arrange follow-up meetings, or to assist stakeholders in utilizing Afrobarometer results in reports, presentations, or in other ways.
+CP communications coordinators can help NPs to develop strategic data release plans in conjunction with stakeholders, to arrange follow-up activities, or to assist stakeholders in utilizing Afrobarometer results in reports, presentations, or in other ways.